-a.
-The What and Why - Describes a common teaching practice that might benefit from modifications and generates a strong case for why it is an issue.
+- a.
+The What and Why Describes a common teaching practice that might benefit from modifications and generates a strong case for why it is an issue.
 What aspect of teaching is being investigated?
 The teacher focuses on a strategy, a teaching model, or teacher-student interactions that are important to their teaching.
-The goal is to change instruction in a manner that might or will increase student engagement or affect student learning in a positive manner. b.
-The Challenge - The general steps that the teacher follows involves teaching a lesson in the normal manner, gathering, and analyzing some data, then looking at key indicators to determine impact on the learner with regard to goals for the lesson.
+The goal is to change instruction in a manner that might or will increase student engagement or affect student learning in a positive manner. - b.
+The Challenge The general steps that the teacher follows involve teaching a lesson in the normal manner, gathering and analyzing some data, then looking at key indicators to determine the impact on the learner regarding lesson goals.
 Then the teacher changes their teaching by using a different strategy or altering how they interact with students during the lesson.
-More data is gathered and analyzed, then compared to the original data set to determine if the changes in pedagogy had the desired effect on student engagement and ultimately learning.
-Keep in mind that "learning" is more complex to measure, but there is a plethora of data and studies that link student engagement to learning.
+More data is gathered and analyzed, then compared to the original data set to determine if the changes in pedagogy had the desired effect on student engagement and, ultimately, learning.
+Remember that "learning" is more complex to measure, but a plethora of data and studies link student engagement to learning.
 As such, the primary indicator of the effect of implementing changes to teaching and from data analysis is student engagement which is easy to document using the SMT observation tool.